Shawnee Mission North High School: Journalism

 SM North puts out three publications, a magazine known as "The Mission", an art & literary magazine called "Indian Lore", and a student-created yearbook known as "Indian".
 Indian has won numerous publishing awards, including national competitions.

 Marching band

 In 1958, the Shawnee Mission North "Marching Indians" were nationally televised as they marched in the Tournament of Roses Parade in Pasadena, California.

 In 2013, the band held its first ever Shawnee Mission North Marching Invitational, which has continued every year since.

 Athletics

-The Indians compete in the Sunflower League and are classified as a 6A school, the largest classification in Kansas according to the KSHSAA.
+The Bison compete in the Sunflower League and are classified as a 6A school, the largest classification in Kansas according to the KSHSAA.
 Throughout its history, Shawnee Mission North has won many state championships in various sports.
 Many graduates have gone on to participate in Division I, Division II, and Division III athletics.
 In 2016, the boys basketball team won the first state basketball title in SM North history.